thosgood/this-weeks-finds/markdown/1-50/week014.md

 > consistent quantization of such a theory should be found along lines
 > which are more similar to the quantization of the $\int(F^E)$,
 > theory than to the quantization of theories on flat space, based on
-> the Wightman axioms namely on n-points functions and related objects.
+> the Wightman axioms namely on $n$-points functions and related objects.
 > Still, the theory $\int(F^e)$**???** has genuine field degrees of
 > freedom: its physical phase space is infinite dimensional, and we
 > expect that its Hilbert state space will also be infinite dimensional.